n42r/n42r.github.io/index.md

 ([🇩🇪](index_de)) Nasr is the name.
 I have 10+ years of experience in technology and digital media (here's [my resume](assets/pdf/kasrin_resume_2023_04.pdf)).

-In February 2023, I successfully defended my PhD in at the Faculty of Informantion Systems & Applied Computer Sciences at the University of [Bamberg](https://www.uni-bamberg.de/en/wiai/).
+In February 2023, I successfully defended my PhD at the Faculty of Informantion Systems & Applied Computer Sciences, University of [Bamberg](https://www.uni-bamberg.de/en/wiai/).

 My strengths lie at the intersection of: product design & development, R&D, [application architecture](https://en.wikipedia.org/wiki/Applications_architecture), and business strategy.